ch-stark/blogapplicationsetsglobalnamespace/blog.md

 * Gitops-Cluster-Resource
 * Placements

-In the following we are discussing two Configuration Options and explain the differences:
+In the following we are discussing two configuration options and explain the differences:

 3. tuning options Gitops-Operator (cluster-scroped namespace versus Managed-by)

+Argo can operate in two dfferent modes: `Namespace` and `Cluster`.
+For security reasons the namespaces to enable for Cluster mode can only be done in the subscription.
-The ARGOCD_CLUSTER_CONFIG_NAMESPACESgrants the specific Argo CD instance cluster-wider privileges (including setting up ClusterRoles), while the label approach only grants access to the labeled namespaces
+The `ARGOCD_CLUSTER_CONFIG_NAMESPACES` grants the specific Argo CD instance cluster-wider privileges (including setting up ClusterRoles), while the label approach only grants access to the labeled namespaces.

-A:  making open-cluster-management-global-set a ClusterScopedNamespace for GitopsOperator
+A:  making `open-cluster-management-global-set` a Cluster-Scoped-Namespace for GitopsOperator

 ```
 apiVersion: operators.coreos.com/v1alpha1